-Under the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 20139, a person - i.e., a pharmacist, a dispenser of appliances or, in some rural areas, a GP - who wishes to provide NHS pharmaceutical services must apply via Primary Care Support England (PCSE) to be included on the relevant pharmaceutical list by proving they are able to meet a pharmaceutical need as set out in the relevant PNA.
+Under the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, a person such as a pharmacist, a dispenser of appliances or, in some rural areas, a GP who wishes to provide NHS pharmaceutical services must apply via Primary Care Support England (PCSE) to be included on the relevant pharmaceutical list by proving they are able to meet a pharmaceutical need as set out in the relevant PNA.
 There are exceptions to this such as applications to provide pharmaceutical services on a distance-selling (i.e., internet or mail order only) basis.

 There are five types of market entry application that can be made to be included on the Pharmaceutical List.
-These are:
+These are to:

-- To meet a current need identified in the PNA - To meet a future need identified in the PNA - To improve current access - To improve future access - To fulfil an unforeseen benefit, where the applicant provides evidence of a need that was not foreseen when the PNA was published
+- Meet a current need identified in the PNA

+- Meet a future need identified in the PNA

+- Improve current access

+- Improve future access

+- Fulfil an unforeseen benefit, where the applicant provides evidence of a need that was not foreseen when the PNA was published